 For an un-mulched area of soil, such as a flower bed, I find the easiest way to do this is with a scuffle hoe.
 Pull and push the hoe across the DRY soil, so the head of the hoe is raking about a half inch to an inch below the surface.
 A useful tip: sharpen the tip with a file at the start of each season and your hoe will move through the soil more easily and decapitate more weeds.

 Perennial weeds - Perennials, such as dandelions, quack grass and thistles, need a more individual approach.
 Remove the weeds by hand as early in the season as possible to prevent them establishing too deep a root base.

 You’ll find it easier to uproot perennial weeds when the soil is wet, following a rain shower or a good soaking from your garden hose.
 If you find the roots are breaking off and remaining in the soil when you pull them by hand, use a trowel or a dandelion weeder.
 For really deep-rooted weeds, you might have to dig them out.

 As you know, I’m something of a crusader for healthy, robust soil as it promotes better growth of the plants you do want and fewer of those you don’t want: weeds.

 So... you’ve rooted out the weeds from your flower beds and you want to add something that will enhance the beauty of your flowers.
 Here’s an idea you might not have thought of: ornamental grasses.

 Clumps of ornamental grasses are ideal for mixing in with spring-flowering bulbs such as daffodils.
 Taller grasses form an eye-pleasing “curtain” behind perennials in a flower bed that backs up to an ugly fence or the side of a garage.

 Lower-growing grasses can be integrated with your perennials.
-As an example, Elijah blue fescue looks spectacular in the spring surrounding dianthus (also known as pinks) because their colors just seem to “zing” together.
+As an example, Boulder Blue Fescue looks spectacular in the spring surrounding dianthus (also known as pinks) because their colors just seem to “zing” together.